 Build Timeline

-Status: functionally complete and operating in the primary AWS region — in final testing, ~85% toward general availability.
+Status: functionally complete and live in production — in final testing, ~85% toward general availability.
 The remaining work is operational scale-out and hardening, not new product.

 A newly-signed client build, kicking off now: an AI tool that finds local businesses with a weak online presence, auto-generates a branded audit of what's costing them customers, and writes the outreach to win them as clients — packaged as a licensed digital product.
 Full case study to follow once it ships.